confuzzledduck/folksy-shop/README.md

 - ~~Download and attach images to items rather than facilitating hotlinking to Folksy's image CDN.~~
 - Check images when updating an item to add new images and remove images which have been removed from Folksy.
 - ~~Check items are still included in shop sections when updating them.~~
-- Allow blog user to mark certain items as features.
+- Allow blog user to mark certain items as featured.
+- Allow ordering of items (rather than just reverse-Folksy order).
+- Proper admin area pages.

 Limitations
 -----------